Below, you will learn about four types of poisonous spiders found in Kentucky that are DANGEROUS to people.

 Venomous Spiders in Kentucky:

 #1.
 Black Widow

-- Bristles on their hind legs that they use to cover their prey with silk once it has been trapped.
+- Bristles on their hind legs, which they use to cover their prey with silk once it has been trapped.

-Black Widows are the most venomous spider in Kentucky!
+Black Widows are the most venomous spiders in Kentucky!

-The best places to look for them include overhanging ledges, under benches or other objects, barns, garages.
-Also, under stones, near entrances to abandoned rodent burrows, or around outbuildings.
+The best places to look for these venomous spiders in Kentucky include overhanging ledges, woodpiles, under benches or stones, near entrances to abandoned rodent burrows, or around outbuildings.
+Inside your home, they can be found in dimly lit locations, such as dark corners, closets, or other cluttered areas.
 They don’t like moisture and prefer dry areas.

 Black Widows have a bizarre mating ritual.
 It begins with the male coming to the female’s web and destroying it.
 This reduces the female’s pheromones and makes the web less attractive to other males.

 The females do not seem to mind the destruction of their property, and it actually seems to make them more receptive to the male.
 Even so, sometimes, the female kills and eats the male after mating.
 This gruesome behavior is what gave these poisonous spiders their name.

 #2.
 Brown Widow

 - Females are .6 to 16 mm in length and are light brown.
 The abdomen has an orangish hourglass-shaped mark.